WICG/import-maps/README.md

 - Sharing the notion of a "package" between JavaScript importing contexts and traditional URL contexts, such as `fetch()`, `<img src="">` or `<link href="">`

-The mechanism for doing this is via a new `import:` URL scheme, plus a _module import map_ which can be used to control the resolution of `import:` URLs.
+The mechanism for doing this is via a new `import:` URL scheme, plus an _import map_ which can be used to control the resolution of `import:` URLs.
 As an introductory example, consider the code

 ```js
 import moment from "moment";
 import { partition } from "lodash";
 ```

 Today, this throws, as such bare specifiers [are explicitly reserved](https://html.spec.whatwg.org/multipage/webappapis.html#resolve-a-module-specifier).
-By supplying the browser with the following module import map
+By supplying the browser with the following import map

 ```json
 {